pivotal-cf/pivnet-resource/README.md

   - Files are downloaded to the working directory (e.g. `/tmp/build/get`) and the file names will be the same as they are on Pivotal Network - e.g. a file with name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.
-  - Downloaded files will be avaliable to tasks under the folder specified by the tasks inputs.
+  - Downloaded files will be available to tasks under the folder specified by the tasks inputs.
 File names will be preserved.

 ### `out`: Upload a product to Pivotal Network.